fetchrobotics/docs/source/safety.rst

  - Are not alone with Fetch or Freight.
  - Do not operate Fetch or Freight.

 * **Maintain a safe environment**.
 Safety is not only impacted by how a developer operates a robot, but the environment as well.
-The Fetch & Freight R&D robots are designed to operate in laboratory environments.
+The Fetch and Freight R&D robots are designed to operate in laboratory environments.

  - Keep the robots **at least 5 meters from the top of a stairway or any other drop off**.
  - Make sure the robots have adequate and level space for any expected or unexpected operation.